Parenting During Stressful Times: Tips From Parents of Special Needs Kids

 Challenge: Isolation

 Right now, many kids are feeling isolated from their friends, teammates, classmates, teachers, and their entire extended network of family and other support communities.4 They feel lonely, disconnected, and sad without the human exchange that comes with growing up in a strong community.
-And parents are feeling the isolation too.
+And parents are feeling isolated, too.

 Tip: Encourage kids to connect with the outside world in age-appropriate ways regularly.
 This may be through online gaming, weekly video conferencing with friends and family, or taking enrichment classes with live teachers and peers on topics that interest them.